 - Regular communications with faculty advisors is recommended.

 Hiring An Intern

-Once you have a job description available, you may post the internship on Linked-2-Work, our online database of jobs, internships and volunteer opportunities.
+Once you have a job description available, you may post the internship on Blazer Career Connection, our online database of jobs, internships and volunteer opportunities.

 Internships are professional work experience; therefore, it is appropriate to use the same hiring strategies for an intern as you would for a professional employee.
 We suggest that you review résumés and conduct an interview before hiring an individual.
 Also, we suggest that you review this page: How to Be a Good Internship Supervisor.

 If you require more information on designing an internship or would like to set up a meeting to discuss an internship, please contact the Career Center.